MayankBimbra/Real-Time-Facial-Emotions-Detection-Model-using-a-Web-Interface/README.md

 5.flask

-6. Atom: Atom is a free and open-source text and source code editor for macOS, Linux, and Microsoft Windows.
+6.Atom: Atom is a free and open-source text and source code editor for macOS, Linux, and Microsoft Windows.

 # Project Structure
 1. Locating faces in the scene